 This is a two-credit course designed to show students how thinking historically can help them understand better the key issues in the world around them.
 The weekly 75-minute meeting begins with a lecture by a specialist with the remaining portion of the session devoted to Q&A and discussion.

-For additional information and to audit individual talks, please contact Nisha Julie Zacharia <firstname.lastname@example.org>.
+For additional information or to RSVP for/watch individual talks, please contact Nisha Julie Zacharia, at firstname.lastname@example.org.

 |September 8, 2020||